Donald Trump Has Spent One-Quarter Of His Presidency On The Golf Course

-It’s no secret that Donald Trump loves to golf… but exactly how much he has during his Presidency may surprise many.
+It’s no secret that Donald Trump loves to golf, but exactly how much he has during his presidency may surprise many.

-According to Newsweek, the President has spent 150 days of his Presidency at Trump National Golf Club in Sterling, Virginia.
-And since he has only assumed the office of the Presidency for 582 days, that means that he has spent roughly 25 percent of his career as President at his own golf club.
+According to Newsweek, the president has spent 150 days of his presidency at Trump National Golf Club in Sterling, Virginia.
+And since he has only assumed the office of the presidency for 582 days, that means that he has spent roughly 25 percent of his career as president at his own golf club.

-Additionally, out of the 582 days that Trump has been President, 193 days of those have been spent at other Trump properties.
+Additionally, out of the 582 days that Trump has been president, 193 days of those have been spent at other Trump properties.
 So, that’s 150 days at Trump National Golf Club and 43 more days at other Trump properties across the United States.
 That leaves 389 days that have not been spent at Trump properties.

 The publication reported that out of the 150 days on the golf course bearing his own name, an estimated 110 of those days was actually spent golfing though the White House does not release that information to the public and it’s just an estimate.